zipper

 The part of the command which says ./ must be entered without quote marks, whereas other uses of the zip command require them.
 Do not ask me why.
 Also, if you omit -x "*.DS_Store", the procedure can crash and burn decisively.
 I don't completely understand why.
 But it does.

 Note: if the volume Inner1, or a folder within Inner1, is small, and the destination is on the same, internal drive, this process will be fast.
-If Inner1 (or the folder) is large, or if the destination is on a distant network drive, it will be slow, as in many minutes or longer.
-That's why I sometimes do this by folder, not doing the entire source volume all at once.
-I personally wouldn't do this over the Internet: too slow.
-For storage of the ZIP files in the cloud, I make them more locally and then copy them to a secure Internet location.
+If Inner1 (or the folder) is large, and the destination on another external- or network-drive, then it will be slower, as in many minutes or longer, and it's for reasons of speed that I will sometimes do this by folder, not doing the entire source volume all at once.

 ZIP file updating

-Once you have created a destination ZIP file, such as the example Inner1.zip, then again open (mount) both of the sparse bundle and the destination-volume (as above), and use the following commands to maintain it.
+Once you have created a destination ZIP file, such as the example Inner1.zip, then to maintain it, again open (mount) both of the sparse bundle and the destination-volume (as above), and use the following commands.

 cd /Volumes/Inner1